mvysny/vaadin-on-kotlin/docs/index.md

 # Vaadin-on-Kotlin

-A framework which allows you to design your UI and access your database in the following fashion
+A framework which allows you to design your UI and access your database from a Servlet container:
 ```kotlin
 button("Create") {
   onLeftClick { db { em.persist(person) } }
 }
 ```
-without any need for JavaEE or Spring.
+No JavaEE or Spring needed.
+We at Vaadin fight for simplicity and invite everyone to join this fight.

 ## QuickStart